pyodide/pyodide-blog/content/posts/jspi.md

 ## Using JSPI directly

 All of these examples are designed to work with NodeJS 24.
-Node must be started with `--experimental-wasm-stack-switching` since Node 24 was released from a version of v8 just before the feature gate was removed.
+Node must be started with `--experimental-wasm-jspi` since Node 24 was released from a version of v8 just before the feature gate was removed.

 We'll start with a basic example of the JSPI API.
 The full example is